Vroomfrondal/APOD-API-NASA/README.md

 # APOD-API-NASA
-A web-based application to display a picture of the day provided by NASA's APOD open API
+A web-based application to display a picture of the day provided by NASA's APOD open API.

-**Requirements:**
+**Technologies Used:**
+- Nasa APOD open API which can be found at https://api.nasa.gov/
+- HTML 5
+- CSS
+- Javascript
+- Vscode
+- Git

+**Key Takeaways**

--Basic knowledge of HTML & CSS
+- Better understand of HTML5 marking & CSS styling, and JavaScript programming.

--Basic knowledge of programming with JavaScript
+- Fetching from an Api and displaying that JS-object once fetched

--Basic knowledge of DOM manipulation
+- DOM manipulation

--Basic understanding of what an API is
+- Ignoring Private API keys in Github source code with config.js files
+- Ignoring Private API keys in Browser Inspect Elements with .env files